 It’s about saying thank you.

-Those of us who live in the Northeast of the United States have a wonderful holiday tradition – saying thanks to our year-round service providers by giving holiday tips.
-Recently I’ve learned that in many places in the U.S., such as the suburbs of the Midwest, this isn’t a regional custom.
+In many places in the U.S., such as the suburbs of the Midwest, this isn’t a regional custom.
 Yet in their major cities, like Chicago, it’s done often.
 And it’s almost unheard of in the EU and in our neighbor to the north, Canada.

 Belgium native and South Orange, NJ resident, Claudia Schiepers observed that, “Coming from a country where the concept of a bonus at the end of the year was non-existent, it took me awhile to get used to the experience.
 Not that I thought it was a bad thing, it just never even crossed my mind.
 But the longer I live in the United States, the more I realize that all of these people make my life easier and provide me with some form of happiness.
 So I consider it a great privilege (in a life that is full of privilege) that I am capable to show my gratitude through this custom.”

 Regardless of where you’re from, saying thank you is just a nice thing to do.
-So if you want to start your own tradition or if you simply need some advice, I’ve got some guidelines for you.
+So if you want to start your own tradition or if you simply need some advice, we’ve got some guidelines for you.

 A Few Considerations to Think About When Putting Together Your Tipping Plan